 Preparing for Raising Chickens

 - First, you’ll need a chicken coop.
-It has to hold a feeder and water containers and a nest box for every three hens.
-It should be large enough that you can stand in it to gather eggs and shovel manure.
+It has to hold a feeder and water containers, as well as a nest box for every three hens.
+It should be large enough that you can stand in it to gather eggs and shovel manure comfortably.
 Here’s how to build a chicken coop in your backyard.

 - Chickens need food (and water) daily.
 Feed is about $20 per 50-pound bag at my co-op, but prices may vary.
 How long a bag lasts depends on the number of chickens that you have.